 According to an industry study, the average price of a monthly gym membership in 2019 was $52.
 This varies based on location—for example, the average price in New York City is just over $100—and high-end gyms charge even more.
 A class at a boutique studio will set you back an average of $34 (more in major cities or at a big-name studio) and that likely doesn’t include necessary extras like renting cycling shoes or boxing gloves.
 If you want an hourly session with a personal trainer, that’ll cost anywhere from $35-$120.
 Again, this could be much more based on your location and your trainer’s experience and certifications.

-In contrast, Tonal has a monthly membership fee of $49 plus tax for unlimited workouts.
-If you purchase your Tonal with financing, you’ll pay a total of $122 per month for your membership and equipment, or less than the cost of one weekly boutique fitness class.
+In contrast, Tonal has a monthly membership fee of $59.95 plus applicable sales tax* for unlimited workouts.
+If you purchase your Tonal with financing, you’ll pay as low as $144* per month for your membership and equipment, or about the cost of one weekly boutique fitness class.

 If a family member wanted to join the gym with you, all the numbers above could double, but Tonal’s costs stay the same.
 Unlike a gym membership, Tonal’s monthly membership includes unlimited profiles for all members of your household so everyone can get fit together while doing their own favorite workouts.
 With a Tonal membership, you’ll also get access to an ever-growing library of programs and workouts across all modalities.
 There are hundreds to choose from already with more added each week.
 Check out Tonal’s membership cost calculator to learn more.

 While a budget gym is an effective option, you’ll still be trading off the convenience of working out at home without the benefit of expert guidance from certified personal trainers and multi-week workout programs.